-In Case You Missed It: Crafting a Digital Thread in an Aerospace & Defense DevSecOps Architecture with Mercury Systems
+Crafting a Digital Thread in Aerospace & Defense with Mercury Systems

-In Case You Missed It: Crafting a Digital Thread in an Aerospace & Defense DevSecOps Architecture with Mercury Systems by Carina Sorrentino
+Crafting a Digital Thread in Aerospace & Defense with Mercury Systems by Carina Sorrentino

 Manufacturers around the globe are facing increased competition, a need to reduce operational costs, and changing customer expectations.
 Not only do these challenges require digital sophistication, but they are expected to be addressed more quickly than ever before.
 According to PWC, in a survey of 2,000 manufacturers, 86% expect their digitalization efforts to reduce costs and add revenue in the next five years.
 Today, not delivering a more connected, digital product experience for both employees and customers simply means money left on the table.